 5 Is there a possibility of appeal against the decision granting such a measure?

 The debtor, the creditor, any third party with a right to the object of enforcement which prevents the enforcement, and any buyer of an object purchased in the proceedings, all have a right to file legal remedies against the decisions of the enforcement court.

 Anyone who demonstrates that they likely have a right to the object of enforcement which prevents enforcement may lodge an objection against the decision of enforcement and request that the court declare that the enforcement against that object is not permitted (third party objection).
 The objection may be filed until the end of the enforcement proceedings.
-Where the creditor does not reply to the objection within the time limit or declares that it does not oppose the objection, the court will annul the decision of enforcement in full or in part and stay the enforcement, depending on the circumstances of the case.
-Where the creditor does declare that s/he opposes the objection within the time limit, the court will refuse the objection.
-The third party that had filed the objection may initiate a lawsuit within 30 days after the decision becomes final to establish whether the enforcement is allowed on the object.
+Where the creditor does not reply to the objection within the time limit or declares that they do not oppose the objection, the court will stay the enforcement in full or in part.
+Where the creditor does declare that they oppose the objection within the time limit, the court will refuse the objection.
+The party that had filed the objection may initiate a lawsuit within 30 days after the decision dismissing an objection due to an objection by the creditor or because it was deemed unfounded becomes final to establish whether the enforcement is allowed on the object.